-- There are national diagnostic protocols.
-Their use is not mandatory and a protocol is not available for every tumour type.
-This creates differences in diagnoses made - Molecular diagnostics are of limited availability, partly due to cost and expertise required - Currently there is insufficient understanding of outcomes of molecular diagnostics
+- There are national diagnostic protocols, but not for each tumortype specific.
+Their use is essential so every patient will receive the best diagnosis and variation in diagnoses can be prevented. - Molecular diagnostics are of limited availability, partly due to cost and expertise required - Currently there is insufficient understanding of outcomes of molecular diagnostics